 Note: The TEFL certificate can only be conferred in conjunction with an Associate of Arts or Bachelor's degree--it is not a stand-alone program.
+ICS majors on the TEFL track are not eligible for this certificate.

+ENG 215 Basics of Modern English (3)

 ENG 452 Structure of the English Language (3)

-ICS 270 Introduction to Linguistics (3)
+ICS 310 Introduction to Linguistics (3)

-TEFL 370 TEFL Methods (4)

-TEFL 372 TEFL Practics (3)
+TEFL 370 TEFL Methods (4) TEFL 372 TEFL Practics (3)